J. D. Martin: Chicago White Sox

 Martin signed a minor league deal with the Chicago White Sox on January 22, 2015.

 Lancaster Barnstormers

-On April 1, 2016, Martin signed with the Lancaster Barnstormers of the Atlantic League of Professional Baseball.
-He was released on May 31, 2016.
+On March 31, 2016, Martin signed with the Lancaster Barnstormers of the Atlantic League of Professional Baseball.
+In 6 starts for Lancaster, he struggled to a 1-2 record and 7.81 ERA with 22 strikeouts across 27 2/3 innings pitched.
+Martin was released by the Barnstormers on May 31.

-Second Stint with Nationals
+Washington Nationals (second stint)

 On June 9, 2016, Martin signed a minor league deal with the Washington Nationals.
 Taking advice from years earlier from then-Nationals pitching coordinator Spin Williams, Martin began throwing a knuckleball.
-He joined the Potomac Nationals and made his first start in the Carolina League in ten years on August 14 against Frederick.
+He joined the High–A Potomac Nationals and made his first start in the Carolina League in ten years on August 14 against the Frederick Keys.
 He was released on July 9, 2017.

-Second stint with Rays
+Tampa Bay Rays (second stint)

 On February 14, 2018, Martin signed a minor league contract with the Tampa Bay Rays.
-He elected free agency on November 2, 2018.
+He made 25 appearances (22 starts) for the Double–A Montgomery Biscuits, compiling an 8–10 record and 4.49 ERA with 71 strikeouts across 124 1/3 innings pitched.
+Martin elected free agency following the season on November 2.

 Los Angeles Dodgers

 On February 7, 2019, Martin signed a minor league contract with the Los Angeles Dodgers.
+He made 22 starts split between the Double–A Tulsa Drillers and Triple–A Oklahoma City Dodgers, accumulating a 5–10 record and 5.56 ERA with 97 strikeouts across 124 2/3 innings pitched.
+Martin elected free agency following the season on November 4.